DPS Board of Education Director Scott Baldermann wants to apologize, promises to do better

 “I wish I would have spoken up sooner and encouraged us to move in to public session,” said Baldermann, noting he was sick with COVID-19 at the time and unable to think clearly.

-During the secret meeting, at least three directors — Baldermann, Michelle Quattlebaum and Scott Esserman — asked Thompson about the appropriateness of the discussion in executive session.
+During the secret meeting, at least three directors — Baldermann, Michelle Quattlebaum and Scott Esserman — asked Thompson about or discussed the appropriateness of the discussion in executive session.

 At each junction, Thompson said that it was OK.

-Thompson’s role cannot be understated.
-Throughout the executive session, he guided the board discussion, letting them know what they could or couldn’t discuss.
+Throughout the executive session, Thompson guided the board discussion, letting them know what they could or couldn’t discuss.

 Five hours later, the board emerged — without any discussion — with a memo upending, at least temporarily, the district’s policy against armed police on campus.
 The move fueled immediate speculation that the board had conducted public business in private.